 Wealthsimple is no exception.
-In fact they offer two different savings accounts – one for Canadian customers called Wealthsimple Cash, which was launched in January 2020, and one for American clients called Wealthsimple Save.
+In fact, they offer two different savings accounts – one for Canadian customers called Wealthsimple Cash, which was launched in January 2020, and one for American clients called Wealthsimple Save.

-Due to the differing laws and economies, the two accounts offer two different APYs (annual percentage yield – this is what you earn from the money sitting in your account) but have basically the same features otherwise: A safe place to put your Rainy Day Fund when you aren’t investing it that earns a (much) higher APY than the market average.
+Due to the differing laws and economies, the two accounts offer two different APYs (annual percentage yield – this is what you earn from the money sitting in your account).
+They have basically the same features otherwise: A safe place to put your Rainy Day Fund when you aren’t investing it that earns a (much) higher APY than the market average.
 Additionally, both accounts offer unlimited free transactions, no account minimum, insurance, and a high level of security.

 The Canadian Cash account takes it a step further by offering a beautiful tungsten metal card that will surely make you feel more important, free withdrawals, ATM fee reimbursement, and no foreign transaction fees, making Cash a hybrid savings/spending account.